-Exercise is a highly effective way to reduce the pain of Fibromyalgia.
-It also improves sleep and lessens fatigue associated with Fibromyalgia.
+Exercise is a highly effective way to reduce the pain of fibromyalgia.
+It also improves sleep and lessens fatigue associated with fibromyalgia.

 3. BEGIN THE PROCESS SLOWLY

-When it comes to exercise, even if you don't have Fibromyalgia, the key is to begin slowly and work your way up to increased exercise levels.
+When it comes to exercise, even if you don't have fibromyalgia, the key is to begin slowly and work your way up to increased exercise levels.

-Try walking for five minutes every day and increase your walking time by a minute or two every week until you find yourself able to exercise for up to 20-30 minutes per day.
+Try walking for five minutes every day and increase your walking time by a minute or two every week until you find you're able to exercise for up to 20-30 minutes per day.
 This process may take several months, but gradually, you will find the exercise a little easier.

 If the idea of "exercise" seems too hard, do things that increase the body's activity, such as moving around more in your home and light stretching.
 Aim for one minute of activity followed by three minutes of rest.
 You don't have to begin a formal exercise program to be more active.